Iraneus/betamedneed/_services/provider.md

 We help health systems set up and manage more functional and efficient Stroke Units for improved stroke care.

-Reach out to us if you are a medical professional or a representative of a medical care provider, to learn more about available solutions and how they can help you deliver better care to your patients.
+Reach out to us if you are a medical professional or a representative of a medical care provider for solutions to help deliver better care to more patients.

 Also join <a href="/services/workshop">Medneed Workshop</a>, where we discuss some of these resources.